 Korea-related Internship Program

-(in association with the Matheson Library, local companies and associations, and Monash University Korea Studies )
+(In association with the Matheson Library, local companies and associations, and Monash University Korea Studies)

-Monash University Korean Studies Research Hub has established Korea-related internships as part of Monash University Korean Studies’ commitment to giving our students a head start in the job market.
+Monash University Korean Studies Research Hub has established Korea-related internships as part of Monash University Korean Studies’ commitment to giving our students a head start into the job market.
 Our partners offering the internships include the Matheson library at Monash University, as well as local businesses and associations that will help our students develop their vocational skills.
 Monash Korean Studies also offers teaching assistant positions to students in the Korean Studies Department which provides the students with valuable pedagogical experience.
 Since the establishment of the program in 2018, Monash Korean Studies has established over twenty internship and teaching assistant positions for our Korean Studies students (as of October 2020).

 Monash Korean Studies welcomes inquiries from an industry and/or community partners who are interested in hosting student placements.
 Please contact us for further information about the program.